PureMintSoftware/Proportional-Image-Resizer/README.md

 ```

 *Note: On the first run, if you are missing libraries, a dialog box will appear letting you know that the system is installing the necessary dependencies.
 The app will restart automatically once finished.*

+## Support

+**Find this tool useful?**
+If you use this script and like it, please consider giving the repository a **Star ⭐**!
+It helps others discover the project and keeps the software free and open source.